-Please inform us if you have a pacemaker or a defibrillator.
-If you have an implanted defibrillator you will need to have your procedure in a major hospital (i.e. Sunnybank Private or Mater Private Hospitals).
-It may also be necessary to consult with your Cardiologist.
+Please inform us if you have a pacemaker or a defibrillator or are undergoing cardiac investigations.
+If you have an implanted defibrillator you may need to consult with your cardiologist.
+If you are undergoing cardiac tests, it may be necessary to postpone your procedure until the tests are completed.